iglvzx/StandardResponse/README.md

 ##Roadmap
 - Have the file select dialog appear in the center of the active window.
 - Add the ability to define keywords using **StandardResponse.ini** that expand to paste the given text/file.
+- Add the ability to define the keyboard shortcut through **StandardResponse.ini**.

 ##FAQs
 - **Will StandardResponse replace the contents of my clipboard?**<br> Only temporarily.
 StandardResponse saves a backup of the clipboard (text, images, etc) and then restores the clipboard after it is done copying and pasting a canned response.